NiryoRobotics/ned_ros/sphinx_doc/source/ros/niryo_robot_poses_handlers.rst

       -  Get Trajectory
    *  -  ``get_trajectory_list``
       -  :ref:`GetNameDescriptionList`
-      -  Get list of trajectories' name & description
+      -  Get list of trajectories name & description

-All these services are available as soon as the node is started
+All these services are available as soon as the node is started.

-Dependencies - Poses Handlers
+Dependencies - Poses handlers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - :msgs_index:`geometry_msgs`